Comprehensive Project Management Course

 - What are PDUs?

 - The PDU is the measuring unit used to quantify Project Management Institute®-approved learning and professional service activities.
 One PDU is earned for each contact hour spent in a structured learning experience or activity relevant to project management.
 These PDUs may be applied by PMI® Project Management Professionals (PMP)® towards their maintenance of certification under the PMI® Continuing Certification Requirements Program (CCR).
 Click here to visit the PMI website and find out more.
 Participants who successfully complete the Comprehensive Project Management course earn 160 PDUs.

 - Can I take this course without being evaluated?

 - If you do not wish to be evaluated, you can fill out a Request for Non-Evaluation form at the Department prior to the second class.
 Your McGill transcript will show a grade of NE (Not evaluated).
 You will find the Request for Non-Evaluation form here.
 Note that students who request non-evaluation will not receive an Attestation of successful completion from McGill University, nor will they be granted CEU's.

 - What if I need to cancel my registration?

-- All cancellation & section change requests must be made in writing to Pdregistrations [at] mcgill [dot] ca. Receive a full refund if your cancellation request is received prior the registration deadline - one week (7 calendar days) prior to the first class.
-Receive a refund minus $100 cancellation fee if your cancellation request is received after the registration deadline - within 1 week (7 calendar days) prior to the 1st class.
-No refunds are issued after the first class of the course, however suitable participation substitution will be permitted.
+- All cancellation & section change requests must be made in writing to Pdregistrations [at] mcgill [dot] ca Receive a full refund if your cancellation request is received prior the registration deadline - one week (7 calendar days) prior to the first class.
+Receive a refund minus $100 cancellation fee if your cancellation request is received after the registration deadline - within one week (7 calendar days) prior to the first class.
+No Refunds are issued after the first class of the course, however suitable participation substitution will be permitted.